michael/documents-legacy/towards-prose-1-0-0.md

 # Time estimation

-I think we'll range in a 2-3 week scope, depending on what we wanna implement and how much resources we can invest.
+I think we'll range in a 2-4 week scope, depending on what we wanna implement and how much resources we can/want invest.
 Here's a breakdown on efforts of the possibly involved people:

 ### Michael

-2-3 more weeks, until we hit that stable-point.
+2-4 more weeks, until we hit that stable-point.

 - implementing the new UI/UX-related improvements
 - code refactoring and removing redundant pieces now that all features are in place